learn-co-students/redux-delete-lab-v-000/README.md

 ## Objectives

+1. Remove responsibility for rendering bands from the `BandsContainer` by creating `Bands` and `Band` components.
-1. Implement a delete button for each band, such that the store is appropriately updated.
+2. Implement a delete button for each band, such that the store is appropriately updated.

 ## Overview